Representing Pennsylvania Injury Victims In Truck Collisions Arising From Any Cause

 - Negligent truck maintenance: When unsafe vehicles are put on the road, the trucking company, maintenance company, parts suppliers and others can potentially be held accountable if negligent maintenance contributes to the cause of an collision.
 We fully investigate the collision to determine the exact cause and take appropriate action if improper maintenance was involved.

 Discuss Your Injury Claim With One Of Our Attorneys

 No matter how your truck collision happened, it is important that you speak to a lawyer who can help you understand your rights and legal options.
-Contact one of our offices in Valley Forge or Harrisburg to schedule a free initial consultation.
-You can reach us at 610-933-3333 or via email.
+Contact one of our offices in Valley Forge or Harrisburg to schedule a free initial consultation on trucking company negligence.
+You can contact us at 610-933-3333 or via email or check out our FAQ.
 An attorney will answer the phone when you call.